Trip Dates: July 15, 2025 & May 28, 2026

 .

 About 15 minutes of hiking will take you past two minor viewpoints and up several sets of wooden stairs.
 Approximately 100 yards beyond the second viewpoint, the trail makes a sharp switchback to the left (0.55 miles + 400 feet from TH).
 This is where the Spouse Wall approach path branches off from the main trail.
-Look for a blue diamond on a tree, and a faint path angling downhill.
+Look for a blue diamond on a tree, and a crude path angling downhill on the other side of two fallen logs.
+The crude path makes a descending traverse through sparse forest for 100 vertical feet until reaching an inconspicuous junction.
+To this point, it is well-trodden and easy to follow, with only a few downed logs

 .